celestino/components/README.md

 ###License
-The files in this archive are released under the BSD-2-Clause license.
+The files in this archive are released under the MIT license.
 You can find a copy of this [license](http://brickoo.com/#license) in the LICENSE file included.